Delilah (musician): 2012–present: From the Roots Up

 debuted in the top twenty of the Scottish Albums Chart peaking at seventeen.

 The lead single from the album, "Go" was digitally released on 6 September 2011.
 The track peaked at number 17 on the UK Singles Chart.
 The single features a vocal sample interpolation from Chaka Khan's 1983 hit "Ain't Nobody", plus original writing from herself.
 Chaka Khan has since heard the track, labelling it "genius".
 The follow-up single "Love You So" was released on 19 December 2011 through Atlantic Records in December 2011.
 Delilah released her fourth single on 16 July 2012, a cover of Minnie Riperton's "Inside My Love".
-Delilah shot the video to "Inside My Love" with acclaimed video director Jake Nave, most famously known for his collaborations with Beyoncé and Kanye West.
+Delilah shot the video to "Inside My Love" with acclaimed video director Jake Nava, most famously known for his collaborations with Beyoncé and Kanye West.

 The singer released her first mixtape, 2-4am in February 2012 as a free download from her website.
 The 8 track compilation features unreleased material, including a remix of 2011 single "Love You So", by Joe Goddard of Hot Chip.
 Her third single "Breathe" was released on 14 May 2012.

 The singer sang with Emeli Sandé at London's KOKO as part of MTV's Brand New for 2012.

 Throughout the spring of 2012, Delilah enrolled on her first headline tour which began 14 April 2012, in Glasgow's O2 ABC 2.
 The tour ended on 24 April 2012 selling out London's KOKO venue.
 During October 2012, Delilah embarked on her second headline UK tour concluding with a sell out show at London's Shepards Bush Empire supported by Uk rapper Wiley.
 Delilah opened a number of tour dates for Grammy Award-winning artist Prince on his 2012 Australian tour in May.

 Delilah has been working on her second album for a couple of years.
 The album is the first since she became independent of her label and has been supported by the #NoFilter tour, which began in August 2014 and went to London, Manchester, Brighton, Bristol and Birmingham.
 She unveiled several new songs which are part of her upcoming album and also a free mixtape which is expected soon.
 Delilah has spoken out about her plans to spend time in the US, recording with Prince and about her upcoming album during the tour.
 Delilah was featured on "Way Back Home" and "Affirmation III" from the album Art Official Age by Prince and also released a song with Etta Bond 'Bubble'.